sci-42ver/SICP_SDF/SDF_notes.md

   From chapter 4, I will read codes first and then read
   1. *code term* contexts since IMHO SDF codes are complexer than SICP although this may not hold for chapter 4.
   2. the 1st sentence in each paragraph
-  3. contents enclosed by square brackets
+  3. contents enclosed by ~~square brackets~~ parentheses
+  - ~~For chapter 5, since most of contents in the preface have been taught in SICP, so I will  focus on the general ideas first (the above 3 items) and then detailed codes.~~
 ## @%Check p14, 23~27 and other pages (*chapter 1* underlined words by searching "section"/"chapter" as what I did when learning SICP) *after reading each chapter*.
 Here chapter 1 is like one introduction chapter not teaching the detailed programming techniques.
 - chapter 2, 3, 4 checked (no need for checking "section" contexts since they have no underlined words).